aschzero/hera/README.md

 ## Container Configuration

-Hera utilizes labels for configuration as a way to let you be explicit about which containers you want enabled for Hera.
+Hera utilizes labels for configuration as a way to let you be explicit about which containers you want enabled.
 There are only two labels that need to be defined:

 * `hera.hostname` - The hostname is the address you'll use to request the service outside of your home network.
-This is typically a domain that you own and can either be a domain or subdomain (e.g.: either `mydomain.com` or `coolservice.mydomain.com`).
+It must be the same as the domain you used to configure your certificate and must match either `mydomain.com` or `*.mydomain.com`.

 * `hera.port` - The port your service is running on inside the container.

-⚠️ _Note that you can still expose a different port to your host network if desired, but the `hera.port` label value needs to be the internal port within the container._
+⚠️ _Note: you can still expose a different port to your host network if desired, but the `hera.port` label value needs to be the internal port within the container._

 Here's an example of a container configured for Hera with the `docker run` command:

 ```
 docker run \
   --network=hera \
-  -p 8080:80 \
   --label hera.hostname=my.domain.com \
   --label hera.port=80 \
   nginx
 ```

 That's it!
-If the Hera container were to be running while the above command is executed, a tunnel would be created and accessible via `my.domain.com`.
+Assuming Hera is running, you would immediately be able to see the default nginx welcome page when requesting `my.domain.com`.

 ----